Changes in 4.4.0

 Host resolution

 Support has been added for more configurable host resolution when registering with Control and the Messaging Server.
 This assists in environments where the default hostname for a server is not always resolvable across the entire system.
-Previously the registeration host used in both cases was derived by the system and provided no options to customize.
+Previously the registration host used in both cases was derived by the system and provided no options to customize.

 Cleanup deleted entities on export